vilkasgroup/vg_postnord/README.md

 ## Docs

-Documentation is built using Jekyll in docs folder and are update when new commits are done to `main`.
+Documentation is built using Jekyll in docs folder and is updated when new commits are pushed to `main`.

-To build docks locally install ruby and bundler and run:
+To build docs locally install ruby and bundler and run:

 ```
 cd docs